PascalBourdier/puppet-arptables/README.md

 ###service_ensure
     Default: stopped

-The reasoning behind above defaults is that ofter PREROUTING chain in iptables is used to achieve the same goal.
+The reasoning behind above defaults is that often PREROUTING chain in iptables is used to achieve the same goal.
+So in order to configure direct routing using arptables_jf, you must change these defaults.

 ###manage_ip_alias
     Default: true (boolean)